 Contact us if you would like more information or a presentation on this topic.

 PRACTICAL LEGAL TRAINING PLACEMENTS

-We are able to offer a limited number of law students undertaking their Practical Legal Training course a placement at our centre on a voluntary basis.
+We are able to offer a limited number of placements for law students undertaking their Practical Legal Training course at our Centre on a voluntary basis.
 Please send us a covering letter and resume to firstname.lastname@example.org if you would like to apply for a position or contact us for further information.